 The screener survey is one of the most essential parts of the user research process.
 As this is a complex and expensive process, you need to conduct insightful user research that will result in input from your ideal users.
 When you know the characteristics of the users that you want to survey, it’s time to write the survey you are going to use.
 Your screener survey should bring you the ideal users aboard.

 The ideal screener survey should contain a question for each criterion you’ve determined for your target audience.
 For example, if one of the characteristics is that they use Uber or similar apps, ask how many times per week they use these kinds of apps.
 Make sure you’re precise and ask for a number instead of more broad answers like “rarely”.

 Be careful with demographic characteristics.
 Don’t include them unless you have to.
-On the other hand, you should focus on psychographic characteristics that can reveal you more about user behaviors.
+On the other hand, you should focus on psychographic characteristics that can reveal you more about user behaviours.
 Don’t ask leading questions and avoid adding hints.